Personalized Federated Learning with Gaussian Processes: pFedGP: federated learning with Gaussian processes

-Now we can use the marginal or predictive distributions similarly to our proposal in \Secref{sub_sec:full_gp} to learn the shared NN parameters.
+Now we can use either the marginal or the predictive distribution to learn the shared NN parameters and the inducing locations.
 The complexity of applying this procedure is reduced to $\mathcal{O}(M^2N_c + M^3)$ in run-time, and $\mathcal{O}(MN_c + M^2)$ in memory.
 While the (conditional) independence assumption between the latent function values may be restrictive, we found this method to be comparable with the full GP alternative in our experiments.
 Potentially, this can be attributed to the effect of sharing the inducing inputs among clients and the information that $\rvomega$ stores on $\rvf$.